 This is an iconic photo used for the cover of No Little Boy.
 It was taken by famous Dutch photographer and director Anton Corbijn, around March 1978.

-The picture also featured in a Corbijn exposition at the Stedelijk Museum, Amsterdam, April-May 1994.
+The picture also featured in various Corbijn expositions, for instane at the Stedelijk Museum, Amsterdam, April-May 1994.

 At the time John was living in Heathfield (East Sussex).
 In the words of Beverley: